-WRITING: Writing Applications (WA) Standard Core Concepts Key terms LA.4.WA.4 Write summaries that contain the main ideas of the reading selection and the most significant details. • Summarization requires that the reader/writer reads closely and critically to determine the main idea/theme of the piece, is able to identify the most significant points from the written piece that develop the idea/theme and then articulate that in a synopsis. • Summarization LA.4.WA.5 Use varied word choices to make writing interesting.
-LA.4.WA.6 Write for different purposes (information, persuasion) and to a specific audience or person. • Writers have a particular purpose when writing and an intended audience.
-The development and organization of the piece, and style of writing chosen are determined based on the task, purpose and audience. • Writing purpose
+WRITING: Writing Applications (WA) Standard Core Concepts Key terms LA.4.WA.4 Write summaries that contain the main ideas of the reading selection and the most significant details.
+Summarization requires that the reader/writer reads closely and critically to determine the main idea/theme of the piece, is able to identify the most significant points from the written piece that develop the idea/theme and then articulate that in a synopsis.
+Summarization LA.4.WA.5 Use varied word choices to make writing interesting.
+LA.4.WA.6 Write for different purposes (information, persuasion) and to a specific audience or person.
+Writers have a particular purpose when writing and an intended audience.
+The development and organization of the piece, and style of writing chosen are determined based on the task, purpose and audience.
+Writing purpose

 Writing: English Language Conventions (ELC) Standard Core Concepts Key terms LA.4.ELC.1 Write smoothly and legibly in cursive, forming letters and words that can be read by others.
-LA.4.ELC.2 Use simple sentences (Dr. Vincent Stone is my dentist.) and compound sentences (His assistant cleans my teeth and Dr. Stone checks for cavities.) in writing.
+In addition to planning, writers use skills and strategies for revising, editing, and rewriting.
+Knowledge of and ability to use basic Basic LA.4.ELC.2 Use simple sentences (Dr. Vincent Stone is my dentist.) and compound sentences (His assistant cleans my teeth and Dr. Stone checks for cavities.) in writing.
+Conventions of the English language (spelling, punctuation, grammar, etc.) and legible handwriting support a writer's ability to create a clear and understandable piece and supports the revision process.
 Simple sentenceCompound sentence LA.4.ELC.3 Create interesting sentences, by using words that describe, explain, or provide additional details and connections, such as adjectives, adverbs, appositives, participial phrases, prepositional phrases, and conjunctions.
 Adjectives Adverbs Appositives Participial phrases conjunctions

-Writing: English Language Conventions (ELC) Standard Core Concepts Key terms LA.4.ELC.4 Identify and use in writing regular verbs (live/lived, shout/shouted) and irregular verbs (swim/swam), (ride/rode, hit/hit), adverbs (constantly, quickly), and prepositions (through, beyond, between).
-Regular verbsIrregular verbsPrepositions LA.4.ELC.5 Use parentheses to explain something that is not considered of primary importance to the sentence, commas in direct quotations (He said, "I'd be happy to go."), apostrophes to show possession (Jim's shoes, the dog's food) and apostrophe's in contractions (can't, didn't, won't).
+Writing: English Language Conventions (ELC) Standard Core Concepts Key terms LA.4.ELC.4 Identify and use in writing regular verbs (live/lived, shout/shouted) and irregular verbs (swim/swam), (ride/rode, hit/hit), adverbs (constantly, quickly), and prepositions (through, beyond, between). • Regular verbsIrregular verbsPrepositions LA.4.ELC.5 Use parentheses to explain something that is not considered of primary importance to the sentence, commas in direct quotations (He said, "I'd be happy to go."), apostrophes to show possession (Jim's shoes, the dog's food) and apostrophe's in contractions (can't, didn't, won't).
 Parentheses Commas Quotations Apostrophes Contractions